 Pain after a root canal treatment

-When you have a condition that requires endodontic treatment, you will already have some degree of irritation of the dental and periodontal tissues.
+When you have a condition that requires endodontic treatment (root canal therapy), you will already have some degree of irritation of the dental and periodontal tissues.
 The root canal procedure itself can also cause some irritation.
 Therefore some root canal pain after the procedure, usually a mild dull pain, is quite common and certainly not alarming.
 Most patients experience a tender tooth for the first days after treatment.

 Causes of Post Root Canal Pain